 It is also a good idea to carry a tent with you especially if you are not familiar with the exact location of a cave or if the weather turns bad and you are not able to reach the cave then you can still have adequate shelter for your group.

 There are only a few things more disgusting than arriving at a cave to find it littered with rubbish and the area surrounding it littered with human waste and toilet paper.
 People who do these things should not be hiking at all.
-All human waste and toilet paper should be properly buried in the open where the rain can assist with decomposition, and put a rock on top of the place where you squatted to reduce erosion and prevent animals from digging up the spot, a good clip to watch on how to poop in the woods.
+All human waste and toilet paper should be properly buried in the open where the rain can assist with decomposition, and put a rock on top of the place where you squatted to reduce erosion and prevent animals from digging up the spot.
 All rubbish must be brought back down with you – do not bury anything as wild animals will dig it up.

 Remember that you are NOT ALLOWED to make any fires in a cave and only gas or liquid fuel stoves are allowed to cook on.
 Remember that if you make a fire the soot not only blackens the cave roof but the fire pit is unsightly and will lead to other groups wanting to make fires and soon all the plants around the cave will be destroyed to provide fire wood.